davmels/Georgian-Homonym-Disambiguation/README.md

 - Transformers &mdash; Text Classification
 - Recurrent neural networks &mdash; LSTM

 I've incorporated the Word2Vec model trained on the CC100 Georgian dataset, utilizing it for word vectorization in my recurrent neural network.
-So you will have to download the word2vec model first, and integrate in your local directory for the LSTM model to run.
+The code for training LSTM will automatically start downloading the Word2Vec model from this <a href="https://huggingface.co/davmel/ka_word2vec/tree/main">repository</a>.